 Most Oktoberfest beers, whether they are Märzens or Festbiers, are lagers.
 We use an ale yeast in Franz, which adds a touch of fruit from the esters formed in fermentation.
-We also use a newer German hop variety called Huell Melon that adds another fruity layer.
 This makes Franz a bit untraditional, but relatively true to style.

 What are the notable characteristics of this beer?

-Franz is all about harmony between the bready, nutty grain flavors and the spicy, fruity flavors from the hops and ale fermentation.
+Franz is all about harmony between the bready, nutty grain flavors and the spicy, fruity flavors from the ale fermentation.